jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 But as we approach the Lindos harbor, I see something is wrong.

 Half the town is gone.
 Where warehouses stood, there is only rubble.
 Fishing boats lie shattered far up the beach.
-People move through debris, placing scraps on carts.
+People move through debris, placing scraps of wood and stone on carts.

 We anchor offshore.
 I row in with my first mate.

 We walk the shore together.
-Rubble, ruins, decay are everywhere.
+Rubble, ruins, rotten foodstuffs are everywhere.

 But we are Greeks.
 We work.
 We build.
+We are moving already.
+I am proud.

 I see a compatriot and his family.
 They search the rubble.
 Sort it into piles.
 Making use of it.
 He is happy.

 Another Greek can't help but comment on the sight, "We call him Raven.
-He keeps everything he touches.
+He keeps everything he touches in the hills.
 Now that we have nothing, he will make a bundle."

 "Good for him."
 I reply.

 We walk on.
 An old woman sits beside temple ruins, sobbing.

-"What happened?"
+"What happened to your city?"
 I ask.

 "Poseidon," she says.
 "The earth-shaker's wrath."